qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - An emoji is a grapheme cluster, but it may consist of many code points.
   - In UTF-8, a code point can be 1, 2, 3 or 4 bytes.
 The byte number does not necessarily represent code point number.
   - In UTF-16, each UTF-16 code unit is 2 bytes.
 A code point can be 1 code unit (2 bytes) or 2 code units (4 bytes, surrogate pair).
-  - [WTF-16](https://simonsapin.github.io/wtf-8/#ill-formed-utf-16) is similar to UTF-16 but allows invalid surrogate pairs.
-  - The standard doesn't put an upper limit on how much code point can a grapheme cluster contain.
-But implementations usually impose a limit for performance concerns.
 - Different in-memory string behaviors in different languages:
   - Rust use UTF-8 for in-memory string. `s.len()` gives byte count.
 Rust does not allow directly indexing on a `str` (but allows subslicing). `s.chars().count()` gives code point count.
 Rust is strict in UTF-8 code point validity (for example Rust doesn't allow subslice to cut on invalid code point boundary).
-  - Java, C# and JS's string conceptually use WTF-16 encoding [^string_encoding_optimization].
+  - Java, C# and JS's string encoding is similar to UTF-16 [^string_encoding].
 String length is code unit count, not code point count.
 Indexing works on code units.
 Each code unit is 2 bytes.
 One code point can be 1 code unit or 2 code units.
   - In Python, `len(s)` gives code point count.
 Indexing gives a string that contains one code point.
   - Golang string has no constraint of encoding and is similar to byte array.
 String length and indexing works same as byte array.
 But the most commonly used encoding is UTF-8.
-(In Golang terminilogy, a code point is called a "rune") [See also](https://go.dev/blog/strings)
+[See also](https://go.dev/blog/strings)
   - In C++, `std::string` has no constraint of encoding and is similar to byte array.
 String length and indexing is based on bytes.
   - No language mentioned above do string length and indexing based on grapheme cluster.
 - Some text files have byte order mark (BOM) at the beginning.
 For example, FE FF means file is in big-endian UTF-16 encoding.
 EF BB BF means file is in UTF-8 encoding.
 It's mainly used in Windows.
 Some non-Windows software does not handle BOM.